fblaura/FraudD/README.md

 As an initial way to know which classification models to use, an automatic training process (AutoML -H2O) is used.
 Since different forms of scaling were tested, different notebooks have been included to test the classification models on them.

-## 3. GridSearch and hyperparameter settings
+## 3. GridSearch and hyperparameters tuning

 After choosing the best models GridSearch is used to obtain a definition of the best parameters to help classify our fraud problem appropriately.